lengran/OpenPrefirePrac/README.md

   - 0: CS2's native bot behavior.
 It works in a consistant manner but is less powerful.
   - 1: CSS based aim lock: Bots always aim at players' heads.
 But this may conflict with CS2's native bot logic, causing bots to not react under certain circumstances.
   - 2: Behavior tree based aim lock: Hard mode.
+- EquipPlayer:
+  - 0: Disabled.
+To avoid interfering with other weapon related plugins
+  - 1: Enabled (default).
+Players will be equipped with AK47, deagle and nades every time they respawn.

 For detailed discussion on bot difficulty, please refer to [this issue](https://github.com/lengran/OpenPrefirePrac/issues/17).